initia-labs/minievm/app/ibc-hooks/README.md

 Pre evm hooks:

-- Ensure the incoming IBC packet is cryptogaphically valid
+- Ensure the incoming IBC packet is cryptographically valid
 - Ensure the incoming IBC packet is not timed out.

 In evm hooks, pre packet execution: